MuesLee/B.sc/README.md

-Implementation of two JIRA REST API:
+<h1> Implementation of two JIRA REST API<h1>

-Jira Platform REST API in Version 7.1.4
+Jira Platform REST API in Version 7.1.4 <br>
 Jira Servicedesk REST API in Version 3.2.0

 This is a prototypical implementation which covers just a few methods of the above API.

+There are two projects.
+One contains a client implementation of the mentioned JIRA API and the other one contains an example for its usage.

 One may feel free to contribute and extend the implementation.